MethodAtlas

 "Can I just add cohort-by-time interactions?"
 Adding interactions can help, but it changes what you are estimating and can create its own problems.
 The modern estimators are specifically designed to handle this complication correctly.

 "Do I need to re-do all my old papers?"
 Not necessarily.
-It is advisable to run the Goodman-Bacon decomposition on your old estimates to check whether the problematic comparisons drive your results.
+It is advisable to run the on your old estimates to check whether the problematic comparisons drive your results.
 If the weights are mostly positive and the problematic comparisons are a small share, your original results may be fine.

 "Which modern estimator should I use?"
 There is no single best answer.
 Callaway and Sant'Anna (2021) is among the most flexible and widely adopted options as of 2024. de Chaisemartin and D'Haultfoeuille (2020) is well-suited when you want a simple overall average effect.
 Borusyak et al. (2024) offer an imputation-based approach that is efficient and intuitive.
 We discuss each below.